sveljko/base41/base41.md

 Base64 is rather weird:

 - There are two Base64 encodings, one for email, other for URLs
+- There are various Base64 variants, differring in alphabet, padding character(s), newline handling...
 - A lot of implementations assume it is text that is encoded/decoded and fail if it is not
 - It needs tables for encoding and decoding